NENA911/NG911GISDataModel/postgresql/README.md

 This script is designed for PostgreSQL/PostGIS but may be adapted for other platforms.

-* At the prompt, paste the code from the Data Model Template SQL Script into the psql shell and hit Enter.
+* At the prompt, **paste the code from the Data Model Template SQL Script** into the psql shell and hit **Enter**.
 The result should resemble the image below.

   ![](.imgs/8_dm_template_script.png)